 In many cases arguments can be given commonly appropriate default values, in which case they may be omitted altogether from the call when the defaults are appropriate.
-For example, if fun1 were defined as which is now equivalent to the three cases above, or as
+For example, if fun1 were defined as it could be called as ans <- fun1(d, df)

 '''

-fun1 <- function(data, data.frame, graph=TRUE, limit=20) { ... } it could be called as
+fun1 <- function(data, data.frame, graph=TRUE, limit=20) { ... }

 '''